jimb245/2PiWireGuardVPN/README.md

 #### 4.1 Access the client Pi using VNC

-Disconnect the VNC device from your main network and connect it to one of the private interfaces:
+Disconnect the VNC viewer device from your local network and connect it to one of the private interfaces:

 - wifi using the default SSID and password, "raspi" and "raspberry"
 - ethernet cable

-Then in the VNC app connect to the Pi address that corresponds to the interface:
+Then in the VNC viewer connect to the Pi address that corresponds to the interface:

 - 10.100.100.1 for wifi
 - 10.150.150.1 for ethernet